FAQ – Land Surveying

-Please contact one of our land division consultants to discuss your particular proposal and see how we can assist you in achieving your desired outcomes.
+Please contact our land division consultants to discuss your particular proposal and see how we can assist you in achieving your desired outcomes.

-Whether you are buying a property, concerned about the property boundaries, constructing commercial premises, undertaking an extension to a residential property, have a boundary dispute over the location of fencing, walls, eaves or gutters, want to divide land into new allotments or create an entire new housing estate, our licensed surveyors and professional staff can provide the appropriate solution to ensure your project is successful.
+If you are buying a property, concerned about encroachments on your land, constructing a new dwelling or undertaking an extension to a residential property, have a boundary dispute over the location of fencing, walls, eaves or gutters, want to divide land into new allotments or create an entire new housing estate, our licensed surveyors and professional staff can provide the appropriate solution to ensure your project is successful.

 When should I get a boundary survey done?

 If you are purchasing a property, intending to undertake any building work on or near your boundaries, erecting new fencing or considering developing your property, having a boundary survey conducted is a good idea as the price of a survey represents a small percentage of your investment and can provide peace of mind in respect to any potential (and costly) issues that may arise in the future.